Tiny stoneware figures are combined with found domestic objects to create dialogues about value and visibility for women.

-combine small found objects with writing and poetry.
-They propose that we ‘think through things’, exploring our relationship with our physical world and the performance of words are performed on a 3-dimensional plane.
-Installations of over 100 pieces have been shown around the UK over the years.
+Objets-textes (2005-2012) are assemblage works that combine small found objects with writing and poetry.
+They propose that we ‘think through things’, and explore our relationship with our physical world and the performance of words.
+There are over 100 works and they have been shown as installations around the UK including the RWA in Bristol.